 - How SPN has achieved such great success so far in what has become a highly competitive national market.

-- The challenges of translating this into the digital world
+- The challenges of translating Spin, Yoga, Barre and Pilates into the digital world.

 With 3000 members in Tunbridge Wells alone, you’ve built a substantial customer base in a very competitive market.
 What’s enabled you to carve out such a strong position on this local basis, and could it be replicated elsewhere?